 Since 1994, DALBAR's Quantitative Analysis of Investor Behavior (QAIB) has measured the effects of investor decisions to buy, sell and switch into and out of mutual funds over short and long-term timeframes.
 These effects are measured from the perspective of the investor and do not represent the performance of the investments themselves.
 The results consistently show that the average investor earns less – in many cases, much less – than mutual fund performance reports would suggest.

-The goal of QAIB is to continue to improve the performance of independent investors on the one hand and of professional financial advisors on the other hand by incorporating the factors that influence behavior that determines the outcome of investment or savings strategies.
+The goal of QAIB is to improve performance of both independent investors and financial advisors by managing behaviors that cause investors to act imprudently.
 QAIB offers guidance on how and where investor behaviors can be improved.

 CashMapper is a computer based intelligent agent that conducts a financial needs assessment and directs users to pre-qualified services to meet their financial needs.
 Once CashMapper identifies the financial needs of each user, it proactively reaches out and obtains permission from the user to contact him/her, avoiding the hurdle of relying on the user to take action.

 The CashMapper system is a behavior based intelligent agent that affords users privacy to reveal financial problems and makes recommendations that conform to the user’s preferences.

 CashMapper uses a proactive communication to invite users to a confidential session that provides solutions to financial needs.
 Solutions are based on the employee’s financial priority and behavioral preference.
 Behavior preferences range from “Don’t call me, I’ll call” to “Make an appointment” or “Send materials”.

 The expert system of CashMapper emulates the relevant features of a personal interview but does so without the cost and time of a financial adviser.
 As a result millions of "personal interviews" can be done at extremely low cost, producing a highly valued benefit for the user and the providers of specialized services.